 Adult Children of Alcoholics

-The impact of an alcoholic parent on a child is not just a memory but a part of their life that transforms their ability to function as an adult.
-You may not have realized your family situation was different or problematic as a child.
-But, as you grow up and need to fulfill certain needs, your past can catch up with you.
+The impact of an alcoholic parent is not just a collection of bad memories; it becomes woven into the fabric of your adult life, often transforming your ability to form healthy relationships, trust others, and understand your own worth.
+As a child, you may not have realized your family situation was different or problematic.
+However, as you grow up and need to fulfill certain needs—building a career, forming intimate partnerships, or raising your own children—the coping mechanisms you developed to survive can begin to catch up with you.

 How Being a Child of Alcoholism Affects You